Small Businesses Say Paid FMLA Raises Costs, ‘Cripples Operations’

 - "Twelve weeks is too much.
 We currently give eight weeks and we feel that is fair."

 Businesses were evenly divided when asked about proposals raising the state's hourly minimum wage to $15—42% expect a significant or moderate impact, 41% project no impact.
+Reducing the cost of living is the only thing that will keep workers in this state.

 When asked how they would mitigate that impact, surveyed businesses offered a range of responses, including making greater investments in automation and/or reducing workforce levels, hours, or benefits.